rdmtc/node-red-contrib-sun-position/README.md

   - **Offset** allows to define a positive or negative offset to the given **Input Time**.
 - **compare with** here can be defined various definitions of times to which the input time should be compared.
   - **operator** Drop down to define operator
-  - **compare type** allows to define whoat parts of the timestring shoudl be compared.
-Default is a comparision of the complete timestamp.
+  - **compare type** allows to define what parts of the time string should be compared.
+Default is a comparison of the complete timestamp.
 But it is possible to only compare a pat like the only the year.
   - **time** defines where the time to which should be compared comes from
   - **parse format** defines the format for the time to compare, more information see [input parse formats](#input-parse-formats).
   - **Offset** allows to define a positive or negative offset to the given time.
-  - **limitation** here it is possible to additionally define a parameter. if defined this comparision will only be made if this parameter has the value "true".
+  - **limitation** here it is possible to additionally define a parameter. if defined this comparison will only be made if this parameter has the value "true".
 - **result** allows to write the **Input time** to a parameter in a different format.
 Without defining any **compare with**, the node allows by only defining input and result parameter a simply time format conversation.

 ### time-span

-A enhanced node for time span calculation and time span comparision.
+A enhanced node for time span calculation and time span comparison.

 ![time-span](images/time-span-example.png?raw=true)